 All fees and other monies owing from the previous season must be paid in full prior to the commencement of the new season.
 No athlete will be permitted access to our facilities until prior outstanding fees and other monies are paid in full or if the money owing is greater than the security deposit.

-Upon registration, a security deposit of $200.00 is owed for the first team athlete in a family (competitive and Performance Team).
+If applicable, upon registration, a security deposit of $200.00 is owed for the first competitive athlete in a family that does not put a credit card on file.
 Any subsequent children in the same family enrolled in the team program are required to pay a $100.00 per each additional athlete.
 Should this security deposit fall below the set amount, a request will be made to return the security deposit in full.
-The amount of the security deposit remaining on June 30th, 2020 will be rolled-over for July 1st, 2020 registration.
+The amount of the security deposit remaining on June 30th each season will be rolled-over for July 1st registration.

 Deductions from the security deposit will be made for the following reasons: